 Home-Start Barnet Family Outings

 Provide low income disadvantaged families with young children magical yet educational days out that enable them to have a positive experience as a whole family.
-For some of our supported children a trip to Paradise Wildlife Park or the London Aquarium will be there first exposure to nature.
+For some of our supported children a trip to the beach, the zoo or even a museum will be there first exposure to such experiences.

 School holidays can be the most challenging and stressful period of the year for many of our supported families.
 It can be hard to entertain children, tempers can fray and family dynamics can suffer as many don't have the means or the capacity to take their children on outings.

-For a significant number of children in the families we support the animals, reptiles, birds and fish the they will see and explore on these trips may be the first they’ve seen outside of TV.
+For a significant number of children in the families we support the sea/beach, animals, reptiles, and birds they will see and explore on these trips may be the first they’ve seen outside of TV.

 Help disadvantaged children have the best start in life by providing enriching experiences

-Activities» 150 children, young people and families to take part in an organised outing to Paradise Wildlife Park in Hertfordshire.
+Activities» Up to 150 children, young people and families to take part in an organised outing to Southend-on-Sea in Essex beach trip.

-» 150 children, young people and families to take part in an organised outing to the London Aquarium
+» Up to 150 children, young people and families to take part in an organised picnic in the grounds of Stephens House.

-» 150 children, young people and families to take part in an end of year celebration including food and entertainment.
+» Up to 150 children, young people and families to take part in an organised trip Whipsnade Zoo in Bedfordshire.

 We will use our monitoring and evaluation system to measure improvements in children's;